stratisproject/StratisBitcoinFullNode/Documentation/policy-comments.md

 This parameter description is valuable mostly because of the documented limits of the implementation.

-The inline comment `// Calculates previous element + current element` is completely unnecessary as it adds nothing to the reader.
+The inline comment `// Calculates previous element + current element` is completely unnecessary as it adds nothing to the reader, so it violates **ADD-VALUE** rule.

 ### Name